gre/gl-react/README.md

 - **Virtual DOM and immutable** paradigm: OpenGL is a low level imperative and mutable API.
 This library takes the best of it and exposes it in an immutable, descriptive way.
 - **Performance**
-- **Developer experience**: the application doesn't crash on bugs - it uses React Native error message to display GLSL errors, with Live Reload support to make experimenting with effects easy.
+- **Developer experience**: the application doesn't crash on bugs - Live Reload support make experimenting with effects easy (also `gl-react-native`'s version uses React Native error message to display GLSL errors).
 - **Uniform bindings**: bindings from JavaScript objects to OpenGL GLSL language types (bool, int, float, vec2, vec3, vec4, mat2, mat3, mat4, sampler2D...)
 - **Support for images** as a texture uniform.
 - **Support for \<canvas>, \<video>** as a texture uniform.